 - myIR will still show 28 October as the filing due date, however, you will not be penalised as long as you file and pay your GST and/or provisional tax by the end of 4 November.

 - We have done our best to identify and turn off any automated messages regarding the 28 October due date.
-If you receive one between now and 4 November, please ignore it, and just make sure you file and pay on-time by 4 November.
+If you receive one prior to 4 November, please ignore it, and just make sure you file and pay on-time by 4 November.

 Including, by setting up an instalment arrangement in myIR to pay off the tax over time.
-If COVID has impacted their ability to file or pay then please let us know as soon as you can as they will not be charged penalties and interest as long as they keep to the terms of the arrangement to pay off the outstanding tax.
-This can be set up prior to us closing down our systems for the release, or from 28 October.
-Alternatively, you can send us a note in myIR to explain the situation and we will take that into consideration.
+If COVID has impacted their ability to file or pay then please let us know as soon as you can.
+Your clients will not be charged penalties and interest as long as they keep to the terms of the arrangement to pay off the outstanding tax.
+This can be set up between 28 October and 4 November.
+The other option is to send us a note in myIR to explain the situation and we will take that into consideration.

-See our latest webinars for more information about the upcoming changes.
+See our latest webinars for more information about the changes.